Issam-Addi/My-protfolio/README.md

-# My-protfolio
+# protfolio

-## Description
-websit displays information about me:
+The website displays a highlight for
-+ My education
++ education
-+ My skills
++ skills
-+ My projects
++ projects

 ## The tools i uesd :
 1- HTML file